Design

 }

 invert wraps a Program with another Program.
 What is the type of the inner program, the method argument f?
-It is whatever effects it requires to run, with the constraint that these effects much include the Writer effect.
-This is represented by the type parameter F. The result of calling invert is another program that requires all the effects of the argument f and the Display effect.
+It is whatever effects it requires to run, represented by the type parameter F. The result of calling invert is another program that requires all the effects of the argument f and the Format effect.
 In this way programs are constructed to require only the effects they need to run.
 So long as we apply them to a concrete Terminal type that is a super-type of these effects they can be run.
+At the point of use all these types are known and type inference is easy.

 Low-level Code